learn-co-curriculum/cssi-prework-python-object-orientation/README.md

 ## Facebook Example

 Before you practice using classes to create objects.
-Take a look at one more example of how one could start to represent a Facebook profile using classes.
+We all know that a facebook profile has a few basic characteristics (name, number of likes, friends) and actions (like, accept a request, send a message).
+Take a look at this example of how we could start to represent a Facebook profile using classes.

 ```python
 class Profile: